dancar97/Django-Simple-Deploy--IIS/README.md

 pip install "your library here"
 ```
 ## 3. Building a basic Django project
-To make a basic Django project you have to run the following comands:
+To make a basic Django project you have to run the following commands:
 ```
 django-admin startproject "Name of the project"
 ```